ntinkler/Demos/calendly/readme.md

 * (DONE) Use MongoDb as the data store

-* (NOT DONE - Time restrictions) Create a minimal extension that polls the web service and displays user feedback
+* (DONE) Create a minimal extension that polls the web service and displays user feedback

 ## Getting Started